 Over this summer, we are premiering a new series called Beyond Eurovision.
-Every Tuesday we look what happened to Eurovision stars since they took part in the contest.
+Every Tuesday we find out what happened to Eurovision stars since they took part in the contest.
 First up is Latvian group Musiqq, who represented the country in 2011, but failed to qualify to the final.
 What happened after that?

 Back in 2011, the Latvian broadcaster Latvijas Televīzija chose their Eurovision representative through the national selection Eirodziesma.
 Among the participants were Lauris Reiniks, who represented the country in 2003 as part of the group F.L.Y., Triana Park, who later represented Latvia in 2017 and the eventual winner, pop duo Musiqq.